Child care: Standards and requirements

-Inequities in access to and provision of childcare

-Based on the previous sections in this article, it is evident that various countries focus on childcare as a means of supporting their workforces, that childcare leads to beneficial health and developmental outcomes for children, and that childcare takes many forms for many different communities.
-Given the importance of these outcomes, an analysis of which communities are not able to receive adequate childcare can yield insight into various other issues about race, gender, and class.
+Inequities

 There are links between the income, education, and importance of consistency and the well-being of the child, to the parents, and the development of their child.
 Higher educated parents place more importance on the education of their children than the parents who do not have a college degree or have not graduated from high school.
 Likewise, parents who have a higher income level are more willing to part with their money to purchase a private tutor or nanny to assist the parent in the education of their child.
 They also tend to stress the importance of being socially inept.
 The first few years of a child's life are important to form a basis for good education, morality, self-discipline and social integration.
 Consistency of approach, skills and qualifications of caregivers have been shown in many studies to improve the chances of a child reaching his or her full potential.
 Child care in much of western society is currently in crisis: there are not enough daycare spots, the cost for most parents is beyond their means, and child care staff are grossly underpaid.
 Starting wages for Early Childcare Educators start at $11 or $12, causing a high turnover rate, and decreases the likelihood of potentially safe, effective, and loving child care providers from even entering the field.
 For preschool teachers the average salary is about $28,570.
 According to a survey done by HiMama, 68% of for-profit child care organizations ranked 'Labor' as their top risk and 65% ranked 'Talent and Recruitment' as their top priority for 2017.

-Another consideration in the inequities in childcare is who is providing childcare disproportionately.
-Historically, the task has fallen onto Black and immigrant women—two groups who have not been able to advocate for themselves due to historical, structural, and social tensions.
-The authors of the article "Suited for Service: Racialized Rationalizations for the Ideal Domestic Servant from the Nineteenth to Early Twentieth Century" argue that the racial legacy of domestic service in the United States has created a relationship of servitude between those who hire domestic caregivers and the caregivers themselves.
+Another consideration in the inequities in childcare is who is providing childcare disproportionately, in some countries the task has fallen onto Black and immigrant women.